Mammoth Mountain Ski Area: Athletes

-History
+History and ownership

+Founding by Dave McCoy

 Mammoth was founded by Dave McCoy, a hydrographer for the Los Angeles Department of Water and Power.
 As a member of the Eastern Sierra Ski Club in the 1930s, McCoy noticed that Mammoth Mountain consistently held more snow than other mountains.
 The Ski Club had a portable rope tow.
 McCoy bought the rope tow from the club in 1941 and usually kept it at Mammoth.
 In 1953, the United States Forest Service awarded a permit to McCoy to operate the ski area, and the first ski lift was built in 1955.

-Incidents
+McCoy faced adversity in growing the ski area: drought in 1958–59, the 1973 oil crisis, and only 94" inches of snow during the 1976–1977 season, the worst in Mammoth's history.